 Well, holiday shopping has already begun folks.
-And with our growing populations, emissions, and landfills, it's important we're trying our best to not have a wasteful end to 2019.
+And with our growing populations, emissions, and landfills, it's important we're trying our best to not have a wasteful holiday season.

 You may think this article isn't necessary, but here are a few facts that might change your mind: